akashnag/ash/README.md

 ## Usage

-Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it:
+Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it (Note: it may run a bit slow for the first time):

 ```bash
 $ ash path/to/file.txt